 - They convert users.
 With such devoted fanbases, influencers can have a much stronger sway over an audience than a traditional corporate brand.
 They need only plug a product or service, offer some discount, and traffic numbers are likely to spike.

 - They appear more real and authentic.
-The reason influencers are so powerful is precisely because they are anti-corporate.
-Usually they are picky with the brands they choose to partner with, out of fear of seeming like a sell-out.
+The reason influencers are so powerful is because they are anti-corporate.
+Usually, they are picky with the brands they choose to partner with, out of fear of seeming like a sell-out.

 - They have massive followings.
 Influencers have more followers than an average account, usually between one thousand to one million.
-Any one of them could be your next customer.
+Anyone could be your next customer.